Ne052003/ARKAInventoryMicroservice/Readme.md

 ## Description

-Inventory Service is an API for ARKA Business developed with **Spring Boot** to handle requests to create, search, update products and allows to track updates on the product stock.
+Inventory Service is a non-blocking API for ARKA business developed with **Spring Boot** to handle requests to create, search, update products and allows to track updates on the product stock, whether it was due to a new order or by a manual modification from internal staff.

 ## 🚀 Technologies Used

 - Java 21
 - Spring Boot 3.5.5
-- Spring Web
+- Spring Webflux
-- Hibernate (JPA)
+- Spring R2DBC
 - MySQL
 - Lombok